web-widget/web-widget/README.md

 | **[gaoding.com](https://www.gaoding.com)** | React pages + Vue 2 + Lit components   | _"Migrated incrementally from Vue 2 to React without downtime"_              |

 > **💡 These examples showcase the framework's ability to handle complex multi-technology scenarios in real applications.**

-> ⚠️ **Preview Release**: This project is in preview stage with API subject to changes.

 ## 📋 Table of Contents